-We have reviewed the accompanying interim consolidated financial statements of Embotelladora Andina S.A. and Subsidiaries, which comprise the interim consolidated statement of financial position as of June 30, 2019, and the interim consolidated comprehensive income statement for the six and three month periods ended June 30, 2019 and 2018, the interim consolidated statements of changes in equity and cash flows for the six month periods then ended and the related notes to the interim consolidated financial statements.
+We have audited the accompanying consolidated financial statements of Embotelladora Andina S.A. and subsidiaries ("the Company"), which comprise the consolidated statement of financial position as of December 31, 2019 and 2018, and the related consolidated statements of comprehensive income, changes in shareholders' equity, and cash flows for the years then ended, and the related notes to the consolidated financial statements.

-Management's Responsibility for the Interim Consolidated Financial Statements
+Management's Responsibility for the Financial Statements

-Management is responsible for the preparation and fair presentation of the interim consolidated financial statements in conformity with IAS 34 "Interim Financial Reporting" of the International Financial Reporting Standards (IFRS).
-This includes the design, implementation and maintainenance of sufficient internal control that provides the basis for the preparation and fair presentation of interim consolidated financial statements in accordance with the applicable financial reporting preparation and presentation framework.
+Management is responsible for the preparation and fair presentation of these consolidated financial statements in accordance with International Financial Reporting Standards; this includes the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of consolidated financial statements that are free from material misstatement, whether due to fraud or error.